mariusnarmontas/jpatterns/README.md

 *At the moment only Builder pattern is available* but in the future I hope to add more software design patterns.

-It is simple to use: just annotate your POJO with `@BuilderPattern` annotation and after annotations are processed simple POJOBuilder class will be created.
+It is simple to use: just annotate your POJO with `@BuilderPattern` annotation and after annotations are processed simple POJOBuilder class will be generated.

 ## Download